benhe119/clamav-osquery/README.md

 The config.json file controls several settings of the extension:
 + url: Url to download ClamAV databases.
 Right now the extension is hardcoded to download main.cvd, daily.cvd, and bytecode.cvd.
 + port: Port to connect to the url.
 + time: How often the extensiono should update the ClamAV databases.
-By default the extension will update the databases every 7 days
+By default the extension will update the databases every 7 days.
 + update: Whether the extension should update databases.
 Set it to false to disable updates.

 This extension has been tested on: